Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - the template generator.md

 # The Template Generator

+Now that you're familiar with all the necessary content, it is time to get back to using the template generator to do a lot of the work for you!
 Let’s start by looking at a few folders and files inside the `python-project` folder:

 ```text
 📂 python-project